titon/framework/readme.md

 * Session
 * Kernel
 * ADR
+* Mail
+* Queue

 ### Linted Packages ###

 The following packages have been linted against Hack's type checker.
-They will still fail the checker with unbound errors, or mixed type warnings, but there's nothing we can do until HHVM and Hack get updated.
+They will still fail the checker with unbound errors, or mixed type warnings, but there's nothing we can do until HHVM and Hack are patched.

 * Common
+* Debug
+* Route
+* Type
 * Utility

 ## Requirements ##

 Titon is built on [Hack](http://hacklang.com/) and requires [HHVM 3.3.0+](http://hhvm.com/).
-It also requires Composer and for dependencies to be installed for testing.
+It also requires Composer for its autoloader and for dependencies to be installed for testing.

 ## Usage ##